MicrosoftDocs/memdocs/memdocs/intune/protect/network-access-control-integrate.md

 > - Forescout eyeExtend Microsoft Module v1.0.1 and later
 > - Portnox Cloud
 >
-> Contact your NAC solution provider if you have questions about the new service or impact to your tenant.
+> We will be deprecating the Intune NAC service in the future, so we recommend that you migrate to the compliance retrieval service to avoid service disruption.
+Contact your NAC solution provider if you have questions about the compliance retrieval service or impact to your tenant.
 For more information and updates about the compliance retrieval service and NAC partners, see [Microsoft Tech Community: New Microsoft Intune service for network access control](https://techcommunity.microsoft.com/t5/intune-customer-success/new-microsoft-intune-service-for-network-access-control/ba-p/2544696).

 ## How do Intune and NAC solutions help protect your organization resources?